CaioMalaquias/caiomalaquias.github.io/README.md

 ### Publications
--	(article) Why Quantitative Variables Should Not Be Recoded as Categorical - Journal of Applied Mathematics and Physics (2019) with _Fernandes, Figueiredo, da Rocha, and Lins_
+-	[Why Quantitative Variables Should Not Be Recoded as Categorical](https://www.scirp.org/html/9-1721594_93794.htm) with Antonio Fernandes, Dalson Figueiredo, Enivaldo da Rocha, and Rodrigo Lins
+  _Journal of Applied Mathematics and Physics, 2019_

 ### Working Papers
 -	_(forthcoming)_ Electoral Competition and Corruption in Brazil: A Subnational Approach